BetonQuest/BetonQuest/documentation/User-Documentation/Compatibility.md

 ### Conversation IO: `menu`

-A conversation IO that makes use of a chat menu system.
-A video of it in action can be seen [here](https://www.youtube.com/channel/UCyF806Xfzr4B18dsZ4TEI9w).
+ProtocolLib also enables a conversation IO that makes use of a chat menu system.
+A video of it in action can be seen [here](https://www.youtube.com/watch?v=Qtn7Dpdf4jw).

 Customize how it looks by adding the following lines to custom.yml: